siddharthpk/taskr/README.md

 - Run `npm run dev` to start the dev server

-- Run `npm start` to start the prod scripts
+- Run `npm start` to start the prod server

 - Visit `localhost:3000` in a browser window to access the REST API